Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Buninyong, placing the area among the bottom 25% of areas assessed nationally

-In FY-26, $5.3 million in commercial development approvals have been recorded, reflecting Buninyong's primarily residential nature.
-Compared to Rest of Vic., Buninyong records markedly lower building activity (77.0% below regional average per person), which typically reinforces demand and pricing for existing homes.
-This level is also lower than nationally, suggesting market maturity and possible development constraints.
-All new construction in the area has been detached houses, maintaining Buninyong's traditional low density character with a focus on family homes appealing to those seeking space.
-The estimated population per dwelling approval is 568 people.
+Additionally, $5.3 million in commercial development approvals have been recorded this financial year, reflecting Buninyong's primarily residential nature.
+Compared to Rest of Vic., Buninyong records significantly lower building activity, at 77.0% below the regional average per person.
+This constrained new construction typically reinforces demand and pricing for existing homes.
+Nationally, Buninyong also records a lower level of building activity, suggesting market maturity and possible development constraints.
+All new construction in Buninyong has been comprised of detached houses, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.

-According to AreaSearch's latest quarterly estimate, Buninyong is forecasted to gain 2,158 residents by 2041.
-If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.
+The estimated population per dwelling approval is 568 people, reflecting its quiet, low activity development environment.
+According to AreaSearch's latest quarterly estimate, Buninyong's population is forecasted to gain 1,984 residents by 2041.
+If current construction levels persist, housing supply may lag behind population growth, potentially intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development